Why is 1 Corinthians such a mixed bag of instructions that seem to contradict each other?

 A wife shouldn't leave her husband and a husband shouldn't divorce his wife (1 Corinthians 7:11).

 Paul is encouraging spouses to be faithful to their vows.
-Paul says that even if your spouse does not convert to the Way, you should not abandon her or him.
-If an unbelieving spouse stays with you, perhaps they will be convinced through your words and actions.
+Paul says that even if your unbelieving spouse stays with you, they may be convinced through your words and actions.
 However, if a spouse is an unbeliever or chooses to abandon their vows or leave the marriage, let them leave.
 You are not tied down in such circumstances.

 Egalitarian Reflections

-The Bible gives several situations acknowledging that God does permit separation, divorce and remarriage.
+The Bible gives several situations that acknowledge that God permits separation, divorce, and remarriage.
 One example is when an unbelieving spouse leaves you.
 A spouse who is either emotionally or physically remote or abusive has abandoned their vows to love and care for you.
 Another example is in cases of sexual immorality and adultery.
 Under Jesus's definition of adultery, this includes pornography.
 A husband divorcing his wife reflects his unfaithfulness but does not make her immoral.

 The Bible sets out to protect a woman from a husband abandoning his vows or divorcing his wife on a whim.
 “The man who hates and divorces his wife does violence to the one he should protect” (Malachi 2:16).
 It is up to each partner to acknowledge their part in any breakdown in marital communication or love.
 One person cannot change another person.
 If you are having difficulty in your marriage, seek professional guidance from those who have experience in the field.